We just saw:

 Up in 3D. we all thought it was terrific fun.
 Sad at the beginning, less so than Finding Nemo, but its no accident that Pixar can have sadder and more touching things happen in their animated features than any other animated studio, with the possible exception of Studio Ghibli (H. Miyazaki) in Japan.
 Perhaps Pixar will made a bad movie, someday, this one isn’t it.

 Lovely, unexpected depth in the characters and the story.
 The whole concept of taking the little house hemmed in by the big city and floating it away is wonderful.
-The trick of the the dog’s thoughts being rendered into speech is as funny here as in The Far Side- Benjamin and I are still breaking suddenly and looking to one side while saying “squirrel”…
+The trick of the dog’s thoughts being rendered into speech is as funny here as in The Far Side- Abby and I are still breaking suddenly and looking to one side while saying “squirrel”…

 Coraline in 3D.
 What a great movie!
 For sure wierd, very wonderful. and appealing.
 The apparently wish-fulfilling mother in The Other Side sets off all kinds of alarm bells from the word go.
 And the cat and neighborhood boy are terrific foils for Coraline.
 Not to mention her real mother and father, and all their messy difficulties.